• Skip to main content

 Ingredients

-• The consistency of the recipe made with melted bar chocolate was superior to the version with chocolate chips.
-If you have access to bar chocolate, I would avoid using chocolate chips, as they often contain fillers intended to prevent them from melting and losing shape.
+The consistency of the recipe made with melted bar chocolate was superior to the version with chocolate chips.
+Chocolate chips often contain fillers intended to prevent them from melting and losing shape.
 The texture and consistency of the final product will be better using a good quality bar chocolate.

-• Kosher salt - Sprinkle a bit of Kosher salt on top of the roses des sables prior to letting them set.
+Kosher salt - Sprinkle a bit of Kosher salt on top prior to letting the chocolate set.
 It adds a lovely depth of flavor.

 A process photo showing the ingredients for the roses de sables recipe, including a bowl of cornflakes, cubed butter, sea salt and two types of chocolate.
 The containers rest on a grey stone surface with a grey napkin nearby.